particle-iot/docs/src/content/reference/device-os/firmware.md

 When using Ethernet with the Boron SoM, pins A7, D22, and D8 are reserved for the Ethernet control pins (reset, interrupt, and chip select).

-By default, on the **B Series SoM**, the Tinker application firmware enables the use of the bq24195 PMIC and MAX17043 fuel gauge.
+By default, on the **B-Series SoM**, the Tinker application firmware enables the use of the bq24195 PMIC and MAX17043 fuel gauge.
 This in turn uses I2C (D0 and D1) and pin A6 (PM_INT).
 If you are not using the PMIC and fuel gauge and with to use these pins for other purposes, be sure to disable system power configuration.
 This setting is persistent, so you may want to disable it with your manufacturing firmware only.

 ```
 void disable()